 Teams

-Microsoft Teams offer a modern group workspace within Office 365 that includes tools and content targeted for teams of people working towards a common goal or purpose.
-Teams brings together a collaborative workspace, file management, project and task tools, persistent chat (IM), and a new type of online meeting space all into one solution, making it easier for people to communicate and collaborate.
-Microsoft Teams is available to all WSU employees and students, and employees can request a Team be created for their group via the Crimson Service Desk.
-Team owners can add additional owners, manage the membership of the Team, add channels and content, and set options for the Team, such as setting permissions and Team behavior.
+Microsoft Teams offers a modern group workspace within Office 365 that includes tools and content targeted for teams of people working towards a common goal or purpose.
+Teams brings together a collaborative environment, file management, project and task tools, persistent chat (IM), and a new type of online meeting space all into one solution, making it easier for people to communicate and work together.

 Getting Started with Teams